MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

 For more information about packet descriptors and extensions, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).

-The following new DDIs and data structures support packet extensions and advanced offloads.
+### New DDIs and data structures for packet extensions and advanced offloads

-### Packet extensions

 - [NET_PACKET_EXTENSION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapterpacket/ns-netadapterpacket-_net_packet_extension)
 - NET_PACKET_EXTENSION_INIT